 3. Outdoor Halloween photo shoot

 Skip the evening trick-or-treating and have a photo shoot during the day with another family or two.
-There’s not much cuter than little kids in costumes (except maybe animals in costumes).
+There’s not much cuter than little kids in costumes.
+Except maybe animals in costumes.
+My cat would haaate this kitty costume so I’m not getting it, but it’s so cute!!

 4. No-contact trick-or-treating